Harmonised index of consumer prices (HICP) (prc_hicp)

 • cross-country economic comparisons.

-The euro area (EA) index is used by the European Central Bank (ECB) as the main indicator for monetary policy management.
-The ECB and the European Commission's Directorate-General for Economic and Financial Affairs (DG ECFIN) use the HICP for assessing price stability and price convergence required for entry into European Monetary Union.
+The euro area (EA) index is used by the European Central Bank (ECB) as the inflation target for monetary policy.
+The ECB and the European Commission's Directorate-General for Economic and Financial Affairs (DG ECFIN) use the HICP for assessing price stability and price convergence required for entry into the European Monetary Union.

-Other users include: National Central Banks, financial institutions, economic analysts, the media and the public at large.
+Other users include: National Central Banks, OECD, IMF, financial institutions, economic analysts, the media and the public at large.

 12.2.
 Relevance - User Satisfaction